Luigian/Php_Piscine/day05/ex09/README.md

-# Piscine_Php / day05 / ex09 : Short films
+# Php_Piscine / day05 / ex09 : Short films

 ## Description
 Create the request to display the number of ’short films’ (with a duration smaller or equal to 42) in a column named ’nb_short-films’.